From Simulation to Strategy: Automating Personalized Interaction Planning for Conversational Agents: Occupation-Based Strategy for SalesAgent

 To validate the generalization of this approach, we deliberately used different models for simulation and testing.
 The strategy was derived from intent distributions observed in the first experiment (using one simulator), but in this experiment, user inputs were generated by Qwen3-8B~\cite{qwen3technicalreport}, a different LLM, to ensure that the strategy was not overfitted to a particular simulator for generalizability.
 This design tests whether patterns learned from one simulated population can transfer to interactions with different user models.

 In addition to testing strategy effectiveness, we sought to validate the modularity of this approach.
 We implemented a lightweight pipeline where \textsc{SalesAgent} provides high-level dialogue planning (i.e., thought generation), while a vanilla LLM generates the final user-facing response.
 Specifically, Qwen3-8B simulates user input, \textsc{SalesAgent} generates intermediate thoughts, and Mistral-7B-Instruct-v0.3~\cite{jiang2023mistral7b} produces the final response conditioned on both the thought and the strategy input.
 This architecture highlights how strategy augmentation can be flexibly applied to off-the-shelf LLMs.
-The prompting setup is detailed in Appendix~\ref{sec:appendix_strategy_sales_agent}.

 This experiment focused specifically on occupation as the differentiating variable, with other user attributes (age, gender, MBTI) held constant across conditions.
 All other experimental settings, including the number of conversations and termination criteria, remained consistent with the prior study.
 The overall pipeline is illustrated in Fig.~\ref{fig:strategy-pipeline}.